Visit Cumbria

 windermere walksThere is even a (small) sheer rock face for kids to play on.

 Access is from the Fell Foot Brow road from the southern end of Windermere off the A592.
-Park on the road or at the Astley's Plantation car park opposite.
-The path is well trodden and easy to follow.
+There is a small car park before you get to Sow How Lane if you are coming up from the lake.
+The path is well trodden and easy to follow, although eroded in places, so watch for small diversions whilst the landscape recovers.

 The Masons Arms